Symmetric group characters as symmetric functions

 \begin{proof} From equation \eqref{eq:definingrel}, we know the expansion of $h_\mu$ in terms of multiset partitions of a multiset and by \eqref{eq:httost} we know the expansion of $\hht_{\mt(\pi)}$ in the $\st_\la$ basis terms of column strict tableaux.
 Combining these two expansions we have that for an $n$ sufficiently large,

 Now we note that for every multiset partition $\pi$ and column strict tableaux of shape $\lambda$ and content given by the partition $(n-\ell(\pi),\mt(\pi))$ we can create a skew-shaped tableau whose entries are multisets by replacing the $n-\ell(\pi)$ labels with a $1$ with a blank so that it is of skew shape $\lambda/(n-\ell(\pi))$ and the other labels by their corresponding multiset in $\pi$.
-The value of $n$ needs to be chosen to be sufficiently large so that it is larger than the size of the first part of $\overline \la$.
+The value of $n$ needs to be chosen so that $n-\ell(\pi)$ is larger than the size of the first part of $\overline \la$.